Installation¶

 -

 Import your data from the cloud so things like routines and rooms will work.
-Enter your email in under cloud import, then hit send code.
-Once the code is returned enter the code and hit fetch data.
+Enter your Roborock cloud email under cloud import, select Send code, then enter the returned code and select Fetch data.

 -

-For any routines that use zones, you need to re-save them so the server stores the zone data correctly.
-In the Roborock app, open each routine that has zones, click on the zone, tap Edit, click on any Zone Cleaning entry, then tap Save.
+For any routines that use zones, re-save them so the server stores the zone data correctly.
+In the Roborock app, open each routine that has zones, open the zone, tap Edit, open any Zone Cleaning entry, then tap Save.
 Repeat for each zone in the routine.

 Next Steps¶

-- Home Assistant if you want the local stack in Home Assistant.
+- Home Assistant if you want to repoint Home Assistant's Roborock integration to your local stack